 LibriVox is a great online source for well-known classic fiction, nonfiction, and children's books.
 It supports both streaming and offline use, allowing use with or without an internet connection after files are on your device.
 LibriVox, like Project Gutenberg, is comprised of books in the public domain.
 Learn more about LibriVox in Jeanne's post "LibriVox Free Audiobooks for Homeschooling."

 The Internet Archive features audiobooks and poetry "from the Naropa Poetics Audio Archive, LibriVox, Project Gutenberg, Maria Lectrix, and Internet Archive users."

 Spotify offers a playlist of free audiobooks (some titles are from LibriVox but not all).
 Free registration is required.
 For premium members, Spotify membership includes a certain number of hours of audiobook listening to paid titles starting in late 2023.
 Additional hours can be purchased.

-Audible Discovery & Free Listens
+Audible Free Listens

-Although not free, Learning Ally is an affordable option for families whose children have “a demonstrated learning disability, visual impairment, or physical disability” that makes traditional print books a difficult option.
-For an annual membership fee ($135 in 2020), members have access to unlimited audiobook downloads.
+Although not free, Learning Ally is an affordable option for families whose children have "a demonstrated learning disability, visual impairment, or physical disability" that makes traditional print books a difficult option.
+For an annual membership fee ($135 in 2020), members have access to unlimited audiobooks.
 Documentation from a qualified professional is required.